volfpeter/lipsum-chat/README.md

 - Formatting: `ruff format .` or `ruff format . --check` for format check.
 - Static type analysis: `uv run mypy .`

+## Deployment

+`vercel.json` contains the configuration for deployment on Vercel.

+The Vercel Python runtime only supports `requirements.txt`.
+The requirements file can be generated with `uv export --no-dev > requirements.txt`.
+It must be done manually before every push to the `main` branch.

+The Vercel Python runtime is experimental at this time (March 2025), so this config may become outdated relatively soon.

 ## Similar projects

 - [fastapi-htmx-tailwind-example](https://github.com/volfpeter/fastapi-htmx-tailwind-example): A similar, but slightly outdated technology demonstration using Jinja and MongDB, with more focus on HTMX.